 Thuja Green Giants do well in full to partial sunlight and need at least six hours of sunlight a day in order to thrive.
 They can tolerate full sunlight and will benefit from a little shade.
 These evergreens aren’t picky about soil and will grow in soils ranging from basic to acidic.
 Check on your Thujas every few days to determine when they need more water.

 The soil should be dry about one inch below the surface before you water them again.
 Thuja Green Giants don’t need any fertilizer, unless you know that your yard is lacking in nutrients.
-If you need to fertilize your Thujas, then give them a well-balanced organic fertilizer like formula 10-10-10.
+If you need to fertilize your Thujas, give them a well-balanced organic fertilizer like formula 10-10-10.

-So, Which Tree Wins?
+Which Tree Wins?